NethServer/ns8-docs/migration.rst

 This configuration could be useful if you have modules still running on NS7 that require access to the account provider.

+Password expiration settings are preserved during the migration.
+The password strength policy, if enabled, is converted for compliancy with Windows 2003+ server complexity requirements [#WINP]_ and is enforced for future password changes.
+See also :ref:`password-policy-section`.

+.. [#WINP] `Passwords must meet complexity requirements <https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc786468(v=ws.10)#password-must-meet-complexity-requirements>`_
+    from *learn.microsoft.com* website.

 OpenLDAP
 --------

 The OpenLDAP instance running in NS8 is currently not accessible as external account provider for NS7 and other network devices.

+Password policy settings (strength and expiration) are not migrated.
+They must be enabled under the domain settings of the ``Domains and users`` page.
+See also :ref:`password-policy-section`.

 .. _getmail_migration-section: